 Box #: 27

-As a native Minnesotan, I’m thrilled to be back home.
+As a native Minnesotan, I belong at BSU.
 I grew up in the northern suburbs of Minneapolis (Blaine) and have family throughout the state (Duluth, Pelican Rapids, Fargo-Moorhead, Minneapolis).
-I’m proud to say that I come from one of the top-two “healthiest states” (according to US News & World Reports in May, 2018), and love the outdoor opportunities that are available in the Bemidji area.
+I’m proud to say that I come from one of the top-two “healthiest states” (according to US News & World Reports in May, 2018), and love the outdoor opportunities available in the Bemidji area.

-I’m new to BSU and excited to learn about the awesome activities and amazing people on our campus.
-My experiences so far have proven that our students are authentic, energetic, and enthusiastic.
-I’m thrilled to be back home and serving as a professor at Bemidji State.
+I love BSU and learn something new each day about the awesome events and amazing people on our campus!
+My experiences have proven that our students are authentic, energetic, and enthusiastic.
+I’m thrilled to serve as a professor at Bemidji State.

 Ph.D., 1997, University of Nebraska-Lincoln